 Here is how that math worked on the default bid of $1.00:

 Fixed bids will work very similarly to Dynamic bids – down only, with one exception, your bids will not be able to lower dynamically to $0.00.

 For example, if we continue to use our examples above and bid $1.00 for a keyword phrase, fixed bids will keep our bid at the $1.00 minimum.
 However, let’s look at the example below utilizing the addition of Adjust Bids by Placement.

 In the below example, using fixed bids, and Adjust Bids by Placement, Amazon will only dynamically increase the bids on Top of Search and Product Pages.
 All other display locations, Rest of Search, will remain at the $1.00 bid amount.

-In our opinion, dynamic bids and the addition of Amazon’s location bid adjustments, do not increase a listings ad placement opportunity if it is not converting well for a search term.
-However, all things being equal, if your listing and others do convert well, these new features encourage sellers to continue to optimize and always push for better conversion metrics, thus providing a better customer experience.
+In our opinion, dynamic PPC bids and the addition of Amazon’s location bid adjustments, do not increase a listings ad placement opportunity if it is not converting well for a search term.
+However, all things being equal, if your listing and others do convert well, these new features encourage sellers to continue to optimize their Amazon ads and always push for better conversion metrics, thus providing a better customer experience.